QuarkNerd/blog/lpage/_posts/2015-02-19-rtl-plugin.md

 };
 {% endhighlight %}

 We update the contentsIgnoredChars in order that the sourcemap offset is correctly updated.
-You can see this commit [here](fd1cf38e3be17241aecedd334b5e0ae8350e396d).
-Finally, since we have a variable we probably want to run the plugin whether we are producing LTR or RTL, so finally we [add some options and update the readme](259adba62b388302c9d6442d92f360dcf4b03fb7).
+You can see this commit [here](https://github.com/less/less-plugin-rtl/commit/fd1cf38e3be17241aecedd334b5e0ae8350e396d).
+Finally, since we have a variable we probably want to run the plugin whether we are producing LTR or RTL, so finally we [add some options and update the readme](https://github.com/less/less-plugin-rtl/commit/259adba62b388302c9d6442d92f360dcf4b03fb7).

 ## Conclusion

-I have no doubt there are CSS rules I have missed, but I hope this takes some of the mystery out of less and creates something that with a little bit of polishing and bugfixing can be a useful plugin.
+I have no doubt there are CSS rules I have missed, but I hope this takes some of the mystery out of less and creates something that with a little bit of polishing and bug-fixing can be a useful plugin.

 There is also a change we need to make soon which makes extensions like this easier.
 At the moment comment nodes are added as nodes to the AST, which means that the code that reverses shorthands might not always work if there is a comment in the middle of the value.
-We need to move comments and whitespace inside the nodes and then create a better mechanism for cloning so that plugins can be forward compatible.
+We need to move comments and white-space inside the nodes and then create a better mechanism for cloning so that plugins can be forward compatible.
 Its also clear there is boiler plate code in this plugin that could be taken back into the less project, when someone has time.